 - 2 sheets of rice paper

-- Heat the oven to 200°C / 400°F / Gas 6.
+- PREPARE: Heat the oven to 200°C / 400°F / Gas 6.
 Grease a 20cm square baking dish well with oil, line with a rectangle of baking paper leaving an overhang on two sides, brush the baking paper with a little oil and set aside.
 Prepare a stand mixer with the whisk attachment fitted.

 - IN THE NEXT STEP IT IS CRUCIAL TO MOVE QUICKLY!
 Take the nuts out of the oven and have your prepared baking dish ready.

-- After 5 minutes, stop the mixer and remove the whisk attachment.
+- COMBINE THE INGREDIENTS: After 5 minutes, stop the mixer and remove the whisk attachment.
 Add the warm almonds, pistachios and the cranberries to the bowl and use a large metal spoon to quickly fold them through.
 Spoon the nougat into the prepared dish working as quickly as you can as it will be beginning to set.

-- Place a second piece of baking paper on top of the nougat, using your hands to press down firmly and smooth the surface.
+- ALLOW TO SET: Place a second piece of baking paper on top of the nougat, using your hands to press down firmly and smooth the surface.
 Allow the nougat to cool completely at room temperature for at least three hours, the nougat is then ready to cut.
 The baking paper will stick to the nougat until the nougat is firmly set.

 NOTE: The nougat meringue is very stiff which can be very taxing on older or weaker mixers so is best made with a high powered machine.
 In saying that, my kitchen mixer is well over 20 years old and going strong!